School of Nursing

 - NURS-R 590 Nursing Study.

-Graduates serving in nursing leadership and nursing administrative roles will provide opportunities for enhanced health care delivery systems and ultimately improved health for the citizens of our regions.
-Prepares graduates to take Administrative Certification exams through: (1) the American Organization of Nurse Executives (2) the American Nurses Credentialing Center.
+Administration track graduates will be prepared to serve in nursing leadership and nursing administrative roles that may provide opportunities for enhanced health care delivery systems and ultimately improved health for the citizens of our regions.
+The program prepares graduates to take administrative certification exams through either the the American Organization of Nurse Executives or the American Nurses Credentialing Center.

 Education track courses: